machinetranslate/machinetranslate.org/about.md

 ---
-nav_order: 500
+nav_order: 400
 title: About Machine Translate
-description: The foundation for machine translation
+description: The foundation for open information and community for machine translation
 seo:
   type: Organization
+  name: About the Machine Translate foundation
 ---

 {% include collapsible_toc.html %}